 The Document Registry SHALL search for any resources with the deprecated _id value in the DocumentManifest.subject, DocumentReference.subject, and List.subject; and replace subject value of with the surviving id.

-No behavior is expected of create or update, although the Document Registry is free to consume and persist for undefined reasons.
+No behavior is expected of the Document Registry on receipt of a feed containing create or update, although the Document Registry is free to consume and persist these for reasons outside the scope of this profile.

-X.2 MHD-HIE Actor Options
+X.2 MHDS Actor Options

-TODO: Identify useful options.
-I have taken a swag at it.
-I presume the way the options are defiend in IHE that they must be applied to an Actor.
-So today this means that options can only apply to the Document Registry, unless we pull in other actors.
-Right now I am trying to minimize.

 Options that may be selected for each actor in this profile, if any, are listed in the Table X.2-1.
 Dependencies between options, when applicable, are specified in notes.

-Table X.2-1: <Profile Name> – Actors and Options
+Table X.2-1: MHDS – Actors and Options